 - Go for a natural brand with no added sugar.
 Added salt is fine though.

-- For the chopped peanuts, both salted and unsalted work.
-Salted will give you a little extra oomph, but either one is great.
+- For the chopped peanuts, both salted and unsalted work—though salted will give you a little extra oomph!

 Garlic

-Here, a small amount of super-hot oil is poured over raw garlic.
+In this recipe, a small amount of hot oil is poured over raw garlic.
 The result?

 - The garlic loses its raw bite but keeps its punchy garlic flavor.